 There are two other unreleased figures for Inquisitor.
 First, the chronogladiator.
-This one was a prize donated by GW for a conclave hobby competition.
+This one pictured below was a prize donated by GW for a conclave hobby competition.
 The mini was won and painted up by a member of the conclave (Kaled).

 The other known unreleased figure is an alternative purestrain genestealer

-It seems likely that there were parts made for an alternate sergeant stone.
+It also seems likely that there were parts made for an alternate sergeant stone.
 ‘Bloody Paulus’ was shown as a forthcoming release in the 2002 Inquisitor catalogue, but never made it to market.

 And as the figure was also in the inquisitor core handbook, it is speculated that there were also plans for conversion bits for malicant (and possibly eisenhorn?).